 Despite the circumstances of his debut in F1 and that maiden race win, it is perhaps the 2018 campaign that will be remembered as pivotal if Verstappen does go on to fulfil his enormous promise.

 Once again the season began in tough circumstances, Verstappen colliding with a rival or a part of the circuit in each of the first six races of the season.
-Among those he hit were title rivals Hamilton and Vettel, as well as team-mate Ricciardo in an infamous double DNF for Red Bull in Baku, which may have made up the Australian's mind to leave the team at the end of that year.
-Having seen Ricciardo take a win in China that perhaps ought to have been his, things came to a head for Verstappen when he crashed in FP3 at the Monaco GP, opening the door for the Australian to take victory thanks to Red Bull's strength at the circuit – Ricciardo winning despite suffering engine failure to underline just how great a chance it had been for Verstappen, who started last after failing to qualify and could only recover to ninth.
+Among those he hit were title rivals Hamilton and Vettel, as well as team-mate Ricciardo in an infamous double non-finish for Red Bull in Azerbaijan.
+Another mistake followed for Verstappen when he crashed in Free Practice 3 at the Monaco Grand Prix, opening the door for the Australian to take victory thanks to Red Bull's strength at the circuit.
+Ricciardo's victory was in spite of a power-unit issue, underlining the opportunity that Verstappen had squandered.

-The Dutchman responded in the best possible way, however, shrugging off media criticism to finish third in Canada, then second in France and then first in Austria – securing Red Bull's first win at their home race in Spielberg.
+The Dutchman responded in the best possible way though, shrugging off media criticism to finish third in Canada, then second in France and then first in Austria – securing Red Bull's first win at their home race in Spielberg.